NCCA/pipeline-project-Geekwithahat/README.md

 __**To Do:**__

 - Consider full module implementation ("cmds or just a module)
-    - Currently implemented as module, boots on start-up before? the rest of maya, need to debug
+    - Currently implemented as module, boots on start-up before? the rest of maya, need to debug]

-- Continue attribute detection
-      - "second run issue"
-      -  attributes detected, need to update display
+    - removing cache has stopped on-start boot, will fix

 - odd catastrophic (kills maya) bug if folder looks for e1

 - Issue adding particles to folder? possibly too many attributes in shared attribute detection

 - put this todo list into code

+- reorg button needs to collapse old folders / at least remove existing items from their folders